 DVC runs on top of any Git repository and is compatible with any standard Git server or provider (Github, Gitlab, etc).
 Data file contents can be shared by network-accessible storage or any supported cloud solution.
 DVC offers all the advantages of a distributed version control system — lock-free, local branching, and versioning.

-Use S3, GCP, SSH, SFTP, rsync or any network-attached storage to store data.
+Use S3, Azure, GCP, SSH, SFTP, rsync or any network-attached storage to store data.
 The list of supported protocols is constantly expanding.

 The single 'dvc repro' command reproduces experiments end-to-end.
 DVC guarantees reproducibility by consistently maintaining a combination of input data, configuration, and the code that was initially used to run an experiment.